- ZIM JavaScript Canvas Framework to code creativity - adds conveniences, components and controls to CreateJS.

 - Pragma Dr Abstract's side-kick and muse representing the more empethatic side of ZIM.

-- Slack a forum tool, for community with channels for questions, examples, release information, bugs, requests, etc. Join us at ZIM Slack.
+- Forum a community with channels for questions, examples, release information, bugs, requests, etc. Join us at ZIM Forum.

 - BREAKS - are highlighted in yellow for changes of parameter order, etc.